martm555/kyc-pass/README.md

 `yarn serve`

 Forecast FE is now available in `http://localhost:8080` (be sure that port 8080 is available in your local machine)

+## Task suggestion

+Add confidence value to your forecast for every day/week.
+Basically if user wants forecast for 2 weeks based on the last 2 weeks then its possible to calculate some confidence value before 2 weeks.

+For example, if I want a forecast for entire May.
+I get it based on March.
+I calculate the forecast for March(based on the February) and compare it to real currency rates in March.
+Let the developer decide how this confidence key is calculated.